explosion/spaCy/examples/keras_parikh_entailment/README.md

 for its competitive performance with very few parameters.

 The model is implemented using [Keras](https://keras.io/) and [spaCy](https://spacy.io).
-Keras is used to build and train the network, while spaCy is used to load the [GloVe](http://nlp.stanford.edu/projects/glove/) vectors, perform the feature extraction, and help you apply the model at run-time.
+Keras is used to build and train the network. spaCy is used to load the [GloVe](http://nlp.stanford.edu/projects/glove/) vectors, perform the feature extraction, and help you apply the model at run-time.
 The following demo code shows how the entailment model  can be used at runtime, once the